 The majority of measurement systems and measurement analysis require a fixture which is capable of holding parts of varying size in position in a repeatable manner.
 If a fixture does not hold a part correctly, it compromises the accuracy and reliability of all measurements involved.
 Usually, it is possible to hold a part using a combination of clamps, gauge blocks, vices, etc. However, if the measurement being performed is on a difficult part to hold (due to shape/size/material) or the same measurements will be performed on a regular basis.
 The manufacture of a custom-designed fixture may be necessary/justifiable.
 We have access to our own fixture design and manufacturing department that specialises in creating innovative fixture solutions on a daily basis.

 Expertise & Experience

 In the area of Metrology, expertise and experience can be difficult to find.
-Our Metrology team have a depth of knowledge which extends beyond the operation and programming of CMMs and Vision Systems.
+Our Metrology team has a depth of knowledge that extends beyond the operation and programming of CMMs and Vision Systems.
 It also includes years of experience measuring parts on a daily basis across a wide range of industries ( Medical, Automotive, Aerospace, Consumer Products).
 It can be guaranteed that however challenging a part may be to measure, our team will find the best solution.